reagent-project/reagent-cookbook/sticky-footer/README.md

 ## Create a reagent project

-Let's start off using the reagent-seed template since it comes with garden.
+Let's start off with the [reagent-seed](https://github.com/gadfly361/reagent-seed) template since it comes with garden.

 *(Note: this recipe was made when reagent-seed was version 0.1.5)*